truecharts/public/charts/stable/strapi/docs/installation_notes.md

 # Installation Notes

+- Set `Node Environment` to **Development** initially.
-- After the app is installed and if you get a `Content Security Policy` error you might have to manually shell into the app.
+- After the app is installed you might get a `Content Security Policy` error.
+To solve this you have to manually shell into the app.

   - Apps -> strapi -> 3 dot -> shell
   - run the following command to build the admin panel for v4: